lawrenceevalyn/THE-DISS/README.md

 MLA was a whirlwind!
 I was surprised to find myself describing an interest in religious and sentimental literature [ETA: **didactic** literature!], singing the praises of Hannah More -- it does reinforce my desire not to treat genres too separately.

-I most enjoyed a panel on "anti-marriage plots"-- it made me want to look at what narratologists are up to and how I might dip by toe into that field.
+I most enjoyed a panel on "anti-marriage plots"-- it made me want to look at what narratologists are up to and how I might dip my toe into that field.

 Reading Wolfenbach, Emmeline, Coelebs, and now Clermont, I have been impressed again and again by the importance of, hm, women's duplicity?
 The strategic use of emotion/affect, and the even more strategic use of vulnerability, as a way to control men and thus enact desirable change upon the world.
 There is spooky window dressing and a couple shocking secrets in these Gothics so far, but they are also deeply embedded in non-supernatural, non-Gothically-aestheticized problems of female powerlessness.
-I want to read more about the sentimental nove;: it seems like there is a really direct line form there to Radcliffe.
+I want to read more about the sentimental novel: it seems like there is a really direct line from there to Radcliffe.

 I also want to look back at my MA work a bit more to see if I better understand my own arguments there, now that I have done more actual reading.